-8 Most Popular Sports in Africa
+8 Most Popular Sports in Africa - Africa.com

-Africa is bedrock of vibrant sporting talent that cuts across various disciplines.
 Sports in Africa traces its origins far back in history, and the continent is now widely recognized globally for its excellence in various sporting fields.
+Africa has become a bedrock of vibrant sporting talent that cuts across various disciplines.
 Sports is widely respected across the continent because it brings people together irrespective of their culture and social affiliation.

 Today, the sporting industry continues to positively contribute to the African economy.
 Africa now enjoys an equal opportunity to host high-profile global sporting events that have put Africa on the international sports map.
 Notable African sports personalities have raised the profile of the continent by excelling in various sporting disciplines and are now global sports personalities.

-Africa has various different sports, but what are the popular sports played in Africa?
+Africa has various different sports, but what are the popular sports in Africa?

 Football